 Seattle’s Woodland Park Zoo stretches across 92-acres and is home to many threatened and endangered animal species from across the world.
 The zoo was the first of its kind to set up naturalistic exhibits and it boasts of about 300 different species ranging from snow leopards, grizzly bears, Asian and African elephants, lemurs and jaguars.

 There is so much to see in the Volunteer Park in Central Seattle.
 The Park showcases a century-old conservatory with tropical plants and trees.
 Visitors can enjoy simple attractions within the park such as picnic grounds, children play area, sport facilities, and walking trails.

 Pioneer square is the iconic heart of Seattle city.
 The square is prominent with a 60-foot totem pole.
-The Smith Tower among the Victorian-era structures is outstanding for its impressive height of 42 stories.
+The Smith Tower, among the Victorian-era structures, is outstanding for its impressive height of 42 stories.
 If you enjoy sightseeing, don’t miss the observation deck on the 35th floor, it was designed for that purpose.

 If you enjoy symphony concerts, Seattle’s Benaroya Hall is one place that is worth the visit.
-The Seattle’s premier arts venue seats as many as 2,500 for Seattle Symphony concerts.
+Seattle’s premier arts venue seats as many as 2,500 for Seattle Symphony concerts.
 Dale Chihuly’s large glass art sculpture stood outstandingly at the lobby of the center.

 Pike place market

 The two floors of the scenic Pike Place Market provides a wide range of wares for sale by vendors.
 Some of the things you will find on the two floors are vegetables, fruits, fish and different kinds of odds and ends make the market a unique one.
 If you love the taste of seafood don’t hesitate to visit one of the restaurants.
 You can take a tour around the market to see more of what the Pike place is offering.
 This is worth your time if you’re moving to Seattle.

 Waterfront and Piers

-At the Seattle waterfront you will see a chain of piers and parks, boat tours, ferry docks tourist attractions and recreational spaces.
+At the Seattle waterfront you will see a chain of piers and parks, boat tours, ferry docks, tourist attractions and recreational spaces.
 On Pier 59 of the waterfront, is the Seattle Aquarium where several different types of Pacific marine animals such as dwarf sharks, sea otters and octopuses are seen in the Underwater Dome.

 Discovery Park is the biggest park in Seattle and it stretches across 550 acres.
 If you need a magnificent and peaceful escape from the city, you should visit the Discovery Park.
 The park comprises a coastline, forest and meadows and serves as habitat for wildlife.

 Seattle Center and the Space Needle

 The famous Seattle Center, its symbolic Space needle and the monorail were initially designed and constructed for the 1962 world fair but the center has since been transformed into an entertainment facility and park and boasts of restaurants, sport facilities and theaters.

 The picturesque International District is located on the eastern side of Pioneer square.
 The streets of the International District are surrounded by Japanese and Chinese shops and restaurants.
 The Wing Luke Museum of the Asian Pacific American Experience traces Asian immigration history.
 The International District is one of the amazing places to visit if you’re moving to Seattle.

 Hiram M Chittenden Locks

 Also, you can seek out the fish ladder where salmons fight their way upstream.
 Also, if you need a spot where you can sit back, relax and watch well-tended gardens visit the nearby Carl S. English, Jr. Botanical Garden.